 6. Allow nuts to cool.

 7. Make sure to lick the remaining spices off of the cookie sheet ;-) Just kidding.

 My co-workers enjoyed these very much at our Super Bowl pot-luck (and I got to see the runback of a kickoff on one trip to the nurse’s lounge to eat).
 Several asked for the recipe.
 Hope you enjoy them as well!

 * Back to the detrimental part.
 MSG is a very dubious ingredient indeed and it has lots of names.
-One is yeast extract and one is maltodextrin.
-Both are ingredients in Blue Diamond’s Honey Dijon flavor almonds.
+One is yeast extract which is an ingredient in Blue Diamond’s Honey Dijon flavor almonds.
 Here is the ingredient list from their website: almonds, vegetable oil (canola, safflower, and/or sunflower), sugar, salt, tomato, molasses powder (cane refinery syrup, molasses), vinegar powder, (maltodextrin, vinegar solids), onion, garlic, natural smoke flavor (contains soybean oil), yeast extract, habanero chile pepper, mustard, malic acid, spices and extractive of paprika.